suak7/custom-x86-bootloader/README.md

 - [Resources](#resources)

 ## Documentation
-The documentation for the bootloader code can be found on my Medium page titled "[Writing a 32-bit x86 Bootloader from Scratch](<https://medium.com/@sumeyyaaktas/part-1-writing-a-custom-x86-bootloader-with-ehci-support-from-scratch-43cb7a5b736d>)".
-The documentation for the rest of the code will be up as soon as possible, and it will likely be documented using comments.
+The complete documentation for the bootloader code can be found on my Medium page titled "[Writing a 32-bit x86 Bootloader from Scratch](<https://medium.com/@sumeyyaaktas/part-1-writing-a-custom-x86-bootloader-with-ehci-support-from-scratch-43cb7a5b736d>)".
+The documentation for the rest of the code will be up as soon as possible.

 ## Features
 - Custom x86 bootloader (MBR-based)